mlandry22/zindi-sfc-paygo-competition/README.md

 * MacBook Pro (15-inch, 2018)
 * 2.9 GHz 6-Core Intel Core i9
 * 32 GB 2400 MHz DDR4
-* Created origianlly on MacOS Catalina; reproduction performed on MacOS Big Sur
+* Created originally on MacOS Catalina; reproduction performed on MacOS Big Sur
+* Runtime from start to finish was 58 minutes on the specified hardware.

 ## Software
 * R: 3.5.2